MuTsunTsai/shrewd/README.md

 Shrewd.option.hook = myHookInstance;
 ```

 In the methods `read`, `write` and `sub`, the parameter `id` is the internal id for a Shrewd Observable object.
-You can then manage the dependency from your framework to Shrewd based on this id.
+You can then manage the dependencies from your framework to Shrewd based on this id.
 You'll also need to implement the `gc` method to prevent memory leaks.

 # Let us hear you!